 The harm that the lack of legal counsel has on immigrants and their families was of primary concern to the late Judge Robert A. Katzmann.
 He saw a crisis in legal representation, gave a ground-breaking lecture in 2007, led a study group to find solutions to the crisis, and realized his vision of a legal organization modeled as a fellowship program that would ensure the effective representation of immigrants in need.

 Immigrant Justice Corps (IJC) is that vision: the first and only fellowship of its kind focused on the legal representation of low-income immigrants.
-IJC opened its doors in 2014 and, since then, our Fellows have had astonishing successes, collectively assisting over 96,000 immigrants and their families with a success rate of 93% in adjudicated cases.
+IJC opened its doors in 2014 and, since then, our Fellows have had astonishing successes, collectively assisting over 100,000 immigrants and their families with a success rate of more than 90% in adjudicated cases.
 In June 2021, Judge Katzmann passed away.
 In January 2022, with the help of Judge Katzmann’s family and colleagues, IJC’s Board launched the Robert A. Katzmann Legacy Fund in his honor to ensure Immigrant Justice Corps’ longevity, enabling Judge Katzmann’s legacy to live on through our Fellows’ work as we strive towards achieving his dream of the right to quality counsel for all immigrants.

 Help us achieve Judge Katzmann’s goal of providing quality counsel to every immigrant at risk of deportation.

 Judge Robert A. Katzmann